esamattis/backbone.viewmaster/README.md

 of its child views.
 This means it will **render child views only once** unless `{ force: true }` is passed to the render method.
 This is because normally it should be the responsibility of the child view to know when it should render itself.
-The parent view only helps child views to get started.
+The parent view only initialize child views.

 ### Multiple views in single container

-We add new TodoItem views to our layout whenever a todo model is added to the collection.
-When a new child view is added you need to call [render][] or [refreshViews][] on the parent view to make them visible.
+We add new TodoItem views to our layout whenever a todo model is added to the collection using the [appendView][] method.
+We use the [refreshViews][] method to make that append visible.

+Every view container can contain multiple views.
+Just start adding more views to it if you need lists.

 ```javascript
 // TodoLayout